MASIKI7/Android/README.md

 # Android
-This is android learning project about listView.
-It contains list of East Africa Countries
+This is android learning projects
+Project1: ListView
+Project2: Fragments